Now accepting Telehealth appointments. Schedule a virtual visit.

 Associated Urologists of North Carolina

-Urologists located in Apex, Cary, Clayton, Clinton, Dunn, Raleigh & Wake Forest, NC
+Urologists located in Apex, Cary, Clayton, Dunn, Raleigh & Wake Forest, NC

 If urinary issues associated with urethral strictures, such as urinary tract infections, urine stream spraying, or incomplete bladder emptying, cause painful or embarrassing symptoms, you don’t have to live with it.
-At Associated Urologists of North Carolina, with locations in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, and Wake Forest, North Carolina, experienced urologists use minor surgical procedures to correct urethral stricture and relieve your symptoms.
+At Associated Urologists of North Carolina, with locations in Apex, Cary, Clayton, Dunn, Raleigh, and Wake Forest, North Carolina, experienced urologists use minor surgical procedures to correct urethral stricture and relieve your symptoms.
 Schedule an appointment today.

 Urethral Stricture Q & A